Skip to content

 Retinal organoids

-The retinal organoids are iPSC-derived, and they recapitulate the complex structure of the human retina with laminar cell organisation mimicking embryonic development.
+The human retinal organoids are iPSC-derived, and they recapitulate the complex structure of the human retina with laminar cell organisation mimicking embryonic development.
 They contain the outer photoreceptor segment of the retina that responds to light.

 A microscope image of retinal organoids